winio94/school-registration/README.md

 TODO tasks

 * validation of uniqueness
-    * unique student (probably would require some additional property, like e.g. Personal ID Number)
     * unique course (unique code)
     * unique registration for given student and course
 * API for removing registration for a given student (currently there is no such API, and once